 American Composer, Conductor and Multi-Instrumentalist

 American composer, conductor, and multi-instrumentalist Jeremy Turner is known for creating innovative and diverse music for the moving image and the stage.
-He has been nominated for a Primetime EMMY® Award, has won the International Documentary Association Award for Best Original Score, the AICP Award, and has been named in NPR Music’s Favorite Songs of the Year.
-Jeremy recently completed scores for the upcoming films ODE TO JOY, directed by Jason Winer; and COME AS YOU ARE, which will premiere at the 2019 SXSW Film Festival.
+He has been nominated for a Primetime EMMY® Award, has won the International Documentary Association Award, the AICP Award, and has been named in NPR Music’s Favorite Songs of the Year.
+Jeremy recently completed scores for the upcoming films ODE TO JOY, directed by Jason Winer; and COME AS YOU ARE, which recently premiered at the 2019 SXSW Film Festival.
 Other notable projects include composing and conducting the score to the Netflix original series FIVE CAME BACK, produced by Steven Spielberg and Scott Rudin, and collaborating with James Murphy on original music for the Broadway production of Harold Pinter’s Betrayal, directed by Mike Nichols.

 Jeremy began his musical studies on the piano at the age of 5 and started playing the cello when he was 8 years old.
 After growing up in Michigan, he attended The Juilliard School as a pupil of Harvey Shapiro and studied chamber music with Felix Galimir.
 When he was 21 yrs old he joined the Metropolitan Opera Orchestra and upon completing his first season was invited to join The Met Chamber Ensemble in its inaugural year.
 After a sabbatical spent in New Zealand as Principal Cello of The Auckland Philharmonia, he returned to the Met as Assistant Principal Cello and went on to complete his final season as a member of the orchestra in 2011.